colinhacks/zod/deno/lib/README.md

   templateLiteral.interpolated(z.string()); // infers to `${string}`.
   templateLiteral.interpolated(z.number()); // infers to `${number}`.
   templateLiteral.interpolated(z.boolean()); // infers to `true` | `false`.
-  templateLiteral.interpolated(z.literal('foo')); // infers to `foo`.
+  templateLiteral.interpolated(z.literal("foo")); // infers to `foo`.
   templateLiteral.interpolated(z.null()); // infers to `null`.
   templateLiteral.interpolated(z.undefined()); // infers to `undefined`.
   templateLiteral.interpolated(z.bigint()); // infers to `${bigint}`.
   templateLiteral.interpolated(z.any()); // infers to `${any}`.
   ```

   Any Zod type (or union) with an underlying type of string, number, boolean, null,
   undefined or bigint can be used as an interpolated position (template literals
   included!).
 You can use additional built-in runtime validations (refinements
   excluded) in each of these types and the template literal builder will do its
   best (within the limitations of regular expressions) to support them when parsing.

 ### Examples